Manning Park in British Columbia: A Beautiful Place to Visit

 Mule Deer Campground, which is the closest of the three campgrounds to the east portal of Manning Park, is also located next to the Similkameen River.
 The Hampton Campground is on the other side of the highway, away from the river.
 It's a nice site but is less popular because it doesn't provide access to the water.

-There is also a campground beside Lightning Lake.
+A campground is located beside Lightning Lake.
 All of the campsites here must be reserved.
 Unlike the previous three sites, this campground has flush toilets and hot showers.
 It's located near an amphitheatre, which has scheduled visitor programs open to all campers.

 Popular Campgrounds at Manning Park